Taylor-Ampatiellos/document-analysis/README.txt

 		  	   the letter appears throughout the scanned documents.
 		  Note that the second graph is not shown until the first graph is closed.
-		- The second, accessed with the "search" argument, scans a given directory for .docx files and returns a list of files containing the given search term.
+		- The second function, accessed with the "search" argument, scans a given directory for .docx files and returns a list of files containing the given search term.

 Syntax:
 	The program takes 2 or 3 arguments, depending on the intended function.
-		- Lists: docAnalyzer.py lists [directory]
+		- Graphs: docAnalyzer.py graphs [directory]
 		- Search: docAnalyzer.py search [directory] [term]

 	Note that inputting '.' for the directory scans the current directory.